-expenses (M&IE) meal ^[2] reimbursed
+Meal and incidental expenses (M&IE) No receipts required.
+Amount per meal ^[2] Number of meals to be reimbursed TOTAL

-No receipts required.
 Breakfast

 Lunch

 Dinner

+Incidental

-Incidental expenses
+expenses

 Other costs Attach receipts.

-Total to be reimbursed
+Total to be reimbursed ·

 "I certify that the above-stated expenses were incurred for official business of ANREP."